rpede/SecureSoftwareDevelopment/assignments/authorization.md

 Following the principle of least privilege we almost always need more fine-grained control.

-The aim of this assignment is for you to explorer this field within your tech-stack.
+The aim of this assignment is for you to explorer this field within your tech-stack of choice.

 ## Context

 Imagine you are working on the back-end for a news site.
 The site contains news articles written by journalists.
-The site have editors which correct factual mistakes in articles and remove hateful comments.
+The site have editors which can correct factual mistakes in articles and remove hateful comments.

 The business model rely on subscription fees and advertising.